Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 How much do houses cost in the suburbs in Abidjan as of 2026?

-The most popular suburbs for house buyers in Abidjan are Bingerville for its newer housing supply and relative tranquility, Anyama for its position on the metro corridor, and parts of Songon for buyers seeking larger plots at lower prices.
+The most popular suburbs for house buyers in Abidjan right now are Bingerville (which is attracting a wave of new housing developments), Anyama (boosted by its position on the future Metro Line 1), and parts of Songon where you can still find large plots at relatively affordable prices.

 What areas in Abidjan are improving and still affordable as of 2026?

-As of early 2026, the top areas in Abidjan that are improving yet still relatively affordable include Bingerville, selective parts of Yopougon with recent road upgrades, Port-Bouët along the airport corridor, and Anyama and Abobo edges along the metro route.
+As of early 2026, the top areas in Abidjan that are improving and still relatively affordable for house buyers include Bingerville, selective pockets of Yopougon, parts of Port-Bouet, and the edges of Abobo and Anyama along the Metro Line 1 corridor.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Abidjan.